 Anyone can need help while out at night - whether they're lost, had too much to drink, or found themselves alone or afraid.

 We need your help!
 Can you spare one Friday or Saturday night a month to be a Soho Angel?
-Volunteers will provide a diverse range of practical and emotional support.
-That could mean handing out bottles of water and plastic ponchos, or helping people find safe transport home.
-It could also mean helping people report crime, or providing emotional support to people who are vulnerable or distressed.
+Volunteers provide a diverse range of practical and emotional support – from handing out bottles of water or helping people find safe transport home, to helping people report crime or providing emotional support to people who are vulnerable or distressed.

-Volunteering is a great way to make new friends, support the local community, and share experiences that will last a lifetime.
-It’s also a great way to enhance your CV.
-Volunteering with the Night Hub can help build valuable communication and team work skills, as well as experience that could help toward a career in psychology, social work, medicine or emergency services.
+Volunteering is a great way to make new friends and support the community.
+It can also help enhance your CV, building communication and team work skills, as well as experience that could help toward a career in psychology, social work, medicine or emergency services.

-Volunteers will be supported every step of the way and work closely with police, ambulance, and council staff.
-You’ll get training from Drinkaware, St John Ambulance, and LGBT Foundation, including caring for those who are intoxicated, conflict resolution, safeguarding and supporting vulnerable people and LGBT awareness and support.
+Volunteers are supported every step of the way and work closely with police, ambulance, and council staff.
+You’ll get training from Drinkaware, St John Ambulance, and LGBT Foundation, including caring for those who are intoxicated, conflict resolution, safeguarding and supporting vulnerable people, and LGBT awareness and support.

-We want to work with partners from late night venues and emergency services to help keep people safe.
+A huge thank you to all the Soho businesses who are working with us to help keep people safe.
 Find out how you can work with the Soho Angels: